AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/line.md

 >[!TIP]
 >
->We recommend that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
+>It is recommended that trendlines be applied to data that does not include today (partial data) or future dates, as those will skew the trendline.
 If you need to include future dates, however, remove zeroes from the data to prevent skewing for those days.
-To do this, go to the visualization's data source table and choose your metric column.
-Then go to [!UICONTROL Column Settings] and check **[!UICONTROL Interpret zero as no value]**.)
+To do this, go to the visualization's data source table, choose your metric column, then enable **[!UICONTROL Column Settings]** > **[!UICONTROL Interpret zero as no value]**.

 ![Linear trendline](assets/show-linear-trendline.png)